o8is/hostasis-cli/README.md

 ### "Feed update failed"

 For feed updates, you need:
-- The same reserve key that owns the batch
+- The same vault key that owns the batch
 - A valid postage batch ID
 - The batch must be recognized by the gateway